ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 version of ACE (currently set to 12.0.10).
 Container support is not required.

-For Linux, the pipeline will use containers for the actual build steps, and this requires either the `ace` container image from cp.icr.io or the ace-minimal build container image to be created first (for users without an IBM Entitlement Key).
+For Linux, the pipeline will use containers for the actual build steps, and this requires either the `ace` container image from cp.icr.io or the `ace-minimal-build` container image to be created first (for users without an IBM Entitlement Key).
 The use of a container to run ACE commands ensures that the Jenkins environment (for example, Java level) does not affect ACE commands, and ensures a consistent environment for building ACE artifacts.
-See the OT4i [ace-minimal](https://github.com/ot4i/ace-docker/tree/main/experimental/ace-minimal) directory for information on building the `ace-minimal` image, or [Obtaining an IBM App Connect Enterprise server image](https://www.ibm.com/docs/en/app-connect/12.0?topic=cacerid-building-sample-app-connect-enterprise-image-using-docker#aceimages__title__1) to download the `ace` image.
+See the [ace-minimal-build](/demo-infrastructure/docker/ace-minimal-build) directory for information on building the image, or [Obtaining an IBM App Connect Enterprise server image](https://www.ibm.com/docs/en/app-connect/12.0?topic=cacerid-building-sample-app-connect-enterprise-image-using-docker#aceimages__title__1) to download the `ace` image.
 The Jenkinsfile will need to be updated to use the correct image.